rshsyari/c-problem-exercise/README.md

-# c-problem-exercise
+# coding-problems

-## This repository contains several C problems for beginner's exercise
+## This repository contains several coding problems for beginner's exercise